-The Fool’s Banquet in April made possible the official launch of a project that has been years in the making – the Hidden (Class)Room Educational Program.
-Your generosity allowed us to offer the program just the way we always wanted – 100% free of charge to all schools and teachers through 2017!
+The Fool’s Banquet and a generous grant from the City of Austin Cultural Arts Division made possible the official launch of a project that has been years in the making – the Hidden (Class)Room Educational Program.
+This generosity allowed us to offer the program just the way we always wanted – 100% free of charge to all schools and teachers through 2017!

 (students at Patsy Sommer Elementary in Round Rock)